vladpetrovic7/StS2-Launcher/README.md

 ## Heads-up

 - This APK is signed with a **locally-generated debug keystore**, not a real release key.
 It's fine for sideloading but Google Play would reject it, and you can't install it over the official build (or vice versa) without uninstalling first.
-- If I re-sign with a different keystore in the future, you'll need to uninstall and reinstall again.
-I'll try to keep using the same key for updates.
 - I'm not planning to keep this fork maintained long-term.
 Once the upstream PR is merged, use Ekyso's build.

 ## Credits

 All real work on this launcher is by **[Ekyso](https://github.com/Ekyso)** and contributors.
 See the [upstream repo](https://github.com/Ekyso/StS2-Launcher) and the original developer README preserved here as [UPSTREAM-README.md](UPSTREAM-README.md).

-Slay the Spire 2 is © Mega Crit Games.
-This project has no affiliation with Mega Crit.

 ## License